Transportation and Mobility

 Reducing carbon pollution and traffic by funding public transit options.

-Virginia Clean Cities advances air quality improvement, economic opportunity, and energy security through deployment of alternative fuel vehicles and infrastructure, education programs, and other petroleum reduction activities.
+Virginia Clean Cities advances air quality improvement, economic opportunity, and energy security through deployment of alternative fuel vehicles and infrastructure, education programs, and other petroleum reduction activities through the promotion of clean technology and emissions reduction in the Commonwealth.

 GRTC Transit System’s mission is to provide clean, safe, and reliable transportation and to improve mobility and access throughout Central Virginia.

-When complete, the Fall Line will connect rural, suburban, and urban landscapes and connect 7 localities and over 800,000 people.
+The Fall Line Trail when complete will connect rural, suburban, and urban landscapes and connect 7 localities and over 800,000 people.

 The Virginia Capital Trail Foundation exists to protect, promote, and enhance the Virginia Capital Trail, and to serve as a resource, community builder, and connector to other trails throughout the Commonwealth.

-In general, the Bike Shop is open 2-6pm, Wednesday through Friday.
+The Bellemeade Community Bike Shop is open 2-6pm, Wednesday through Friday.
 This when youth and community members can visit the shop for all of their repair needs.
-We have multiple toolkits available for use and we encourage our visitors to learn how to work on their own bikes through our assistance.
+They have multiple toolkits available for use and encourage our visitors to learn how to work on their own bikes through onsite expert assistance.

 Mobility University is a FREE, intensive 5-week course to educate and empower bus riders to self-advocate for better public transportation.